-- Completed an introductory course in statistics;
+- completed an introductory course in statistics;

-- Evidence of current unrestricted registered nurse (RN) Mississippi license;
+- unencumbered registered nurse (RN) Mississippi license;

-- Current cardio-pulmonary resuscitation (CPR) certificate;
+- current cardio-pulmonary resuscitation (CPR) certificate;

-- Proof of a recent health examination to include;
+- proof of a recent health examination;

-- Criminal background check and drug screening
+- criminal background check and drug screening.

 A student must maintain a 3.0 grade point average each semester and may not earn more than 6 hours with a grade of C in the program of study.
 Failure to meet this requirement will result in denial of progression in the graduate nursing program.